The Pelvic Floor

 Generally you should wait 6 weeks after delivery (vaginal or c-section) to allow for sufficient tissue healing before coming in for a pelvic floor assessment.
 You can also ask your doctor or OBGYN if you have any specific concerns.

-How do I know if I could benefit from pelvic floor physio?
+How do I know if I could benefit from pelvic health physio?

 *Please note that we are only able to treat cis-gender female patients (18+) for pelvic floor physiotherapy at this time.